 My initial photos of this species aren't very good, but the bird itself is distinctive, thanks to its crescentic facial patterning.
 When the bird looked straight at me, as in the thumbnail to the left, I was reminded of a Mexican wrestler's mask.

-Dark-eyed Junco, red-backed form (Junco hyemalis caniceps)
+Dark-eyed Junco, gray-headed form (Junco hyemalis caniceps)

 Dark-eyed Junco, slate-colored form (Junco hyemalis hyemalis)